omitobi/laravel-habitue/readme.md

 $response->collect(); // returns the response body in an instance of Habitue\Collector
 ```

-The `collect` method is a smart Collection that provides all the methods available in Laravel Collection and helps to draw out values deeply nexted into the response.
+The `collect` method is a smart Collection that provides all the methods available in Laravel Collection and helps to draw out values deeply nested into the response.
 Say your response is the following:

 ```json